Improved bounds for the Erd\H{o}s-Rogers function: The precise construction and the main result

-where $c_1,c_2,c_3$ are positive constants, to be specified, that depend on $s$ and $t$.
-(We will need $c_2$ to be suitably large and $c_3$ to be sufficiently larger than $c_1,c_2$.)
 We construct the graph $G_0$ as follows.
 Let $V=V(G_0)=\{1,2,...,n\}$.
 Define independent random subsets $S_1,...,S_{m}$ of $V$ in such a way that each $S_i$ contains each $v\in V$ independently with probability $\gamma$.
 We call $S_i$ the $i$th \emph{colour class}.
 If $v\in S_i$, we say that $v$ \emph{has colour} $i$.
-Now randomly partition each $S_i$ into $s$ sets, $S_{i1},S_{i2},...,S_{is}$ and use these sets to define a complete $s$-partite graph.
+Now randomly partition each $S_i$ into $s$ sets, $S_{i1},S_{i2},...,S_{is}$ by placing each element of $S_i$ independently at random in one of these parts, and use these sets to define a complete $s$-partite graph.
 Let $G_0$ be the union of these $s$-partite graphs.
 We say that a pair of vertices has colour $i$ if both its members have colour $i$.
 We do not require the pair to form an edge in $G_0$.
 Remove all edges of $G_0$ that have at least two colours to obtain the subgraph $G_1$.
 Again, we do not require both colours to give an edge.
 Another way to state the condition is that if $xy$ is an edge of colour $i$ and $x$ and $y$ both have colour $j$ for some $j\ne i$, then we remove the edge $xy$ even if $x$ and $y$ belong to the same set $S_{jr}$.
 Finally, for every $K_t$ in $G_1$ we randomly remove a certain edge, which we shall specify in a moment.
 The resulting graph is called~$G$.

 The graph $G$ is obviously $K_t$-free.
 We shall prove that for suitable choices for the constants $c_1,c_2,c_3$, we have the following result, which is our main theorem.

 \begin{theorem} For $n$ sufficiently large, there is a positive probability that every subset $A$ of $G$ with $|A|=a$ contains a $K_s$. \end{theorem}